KrisAden/pypsa-eur-KHA/Obsidian Vault/Martha presentation 13-11-24.md

 This paper contains information and proof of what spatial- and temporal-resolutions are necessary to produce accurate results. [[241113_PyPSA3_MartaVictoria_ModernPyPSAapplications.pdf]]

-The simplex algorithm cheks all the vertexes of the multidimenional solution space as we know that the global minimum will be situated on a vertex.
+The simplex algorithm checks all the vertexes of the multidimensional solution space as we know that the global minimum will be situated on a vertex.
 In this way it iterates like the gradient method over all the vertexes.
+This only works for convex solution spaces.

+Interior point methods moves through the interior of the solution space to find the minimum.

+both Gurobi and highs are based on these methods, but Gurobi has more "tweaks" and weights to the system that allows it to be faster and more robust.
+This is probably based on experience.